Artists

 Diana Pinnell

-Diana is an illustrator who transforms ordinary scenes from her northern Canadiansurroundings into extraordinary designs.
-Her bold vector art and custom patternsshowcase vivid colors and clean lines.
-Her engineering background infuses her artisticpractice with distinctive precision and an eye for hidden beauty.
+Diana is an illustrator who transforms ordinary scenes from her northern Canadian surroundings into extraordinary designs.
+Her bold vector art and custom patterns showcase vivid colours and clean lines.
+Her engineering background infuses her artistic practice with distinctive precision and an eye for hidden beauty.

 Calgary, AB